 If they have a persistent cough, without a fever: We place the bean bag in the microwave at the lowest setting, place it in the puppy cover, and let them hug it.
 It almost always helps soothe their cough and fall asleep.
 The heating element in the Puppy Microwavable Bean Bag shown above, is organic proso millet, a natural material.

 Note: Do not use a warm compress if they have a fever.

 Ensuring your toddler has plenty of fluid during the day will help him/her stay hydrated.
 At night time offer your toddler small sips of cold water to help soothe their cough (if needed).

-In addition, offering them cool beverages such as apple juice (avoid orange) and Popsicles can help sooth their irritated throat and help reduce fever (if any).
+In addition, offering them cool beverages such as apple juice (avoid oranges) and Popsicles can help soothe their irritated throat and help reduce fever (if any).

 7. Vapor Rubs

 Vapor rubs are another parent’s go-to when it comes to alleviating a toddler’s nighttime cough.